Placement Matters

 Before understanding the role of positioning in an RFID system, it helps to know exactly how the system works.

 The antenna emits passive energy in a particular direction.
 When a passive tag (e.g. HeadlightSticker™) receives this energy, it stores this power to power up its chip.
-Once enough power is stored, the sticker transmits its signal forward.
+Once enough power is stored, then the sticker transmits its signal forward.

 This whole process takes a fraction of a second and repeats continually as long as the antenna can power the sticker.